digital-asset/daml/docs/source/app-dev/app-arch.rst

 - Use generous values for the deduplication duration.
 It should be large enough such that you can assume the command was permanently lost if the deduplication period has passed and you still don’t observe any effect of the command on the ledger (i.e. you don't see a transaction with the command ID via the :ref:`transaction service <transaction-service>`).
 - Make sure you set command IDs deterministically, that is to say: the "same" command must use the same command ID.
 This is useful for the recovery procedure after an application crash/restart, in which the application inspects the state of the ledger (e.g. via the :ref:`Active contracts service <active-contract-service>`) and sends commands to the ledger.
 When using deterministic command IDs, any commands that had been sent before the application restart will be discarded by the ledger to avoid duplicate submissions.
-- If you are not sure whether a command was submitted successfully, just resubmit it.
+- If you are not sure whether a command was submitted successfully, just resubmit it with the same deduplication duration.
 If the new command was submitted within the deduplication period, the duplicate submission will safely be ignored.
 If the deduplication period has passed, you can assume the command was lost or rejected and a new submission is justified.

 For more details on command deduplication, see the :ref:`Ledger API Services <command-submission-service-deduplication>` documentation.